vlcn-io/materialite/notes.md

+We shouldn't notify "regular listeners" until the entire reactive graph has computed itself?

 todo:
 allow for incremental streams to be taken off of views?
 I.e., can treat a view as a source itself.
 Can also treat a view as an atom for signals.